mindsphere/mindconnect-lib/README.md

 or a local copy can be generated when building MCL (see MCL Build Options).

 ## Introduction
-MindConnect Library (MCL), is a cross-platform C library wrapping API's to which clients or agents are allowed to access the platform.
+MindConnect Library (MCL), is a cross-platform C library wrapping platform API's to which clients or agents are allowed to access.
 The connection to platform is secured using TLS v1.2.

 MindConnect Library is distributed as source code.
 The source code is organized as a core component and extensions to the core component.